Here are some answers to the most frequently asked questions…

 Q. What about civilians?

 A. Civilian novices must complete their own speed/precision course and individual slow race for score.
-Civilian experts/elites must complete the same courses as the motor officers but NOT the night course.
+Civilian experts/elites must complete the same courses as the motor officers.

 Q. What is the “last rider standing” event?